 Almost every state across the United States, including South Carolina, utilizes “at-will” employment contracts.
 This type of contract specifies that you as the employee can end your work contract at any time for any reason.
 However, this also applies to your employer, which means they do not have to give cause or provide a reason for your termination.
 Although this type of contract can benefit both the employer and the employee, because there is no specified term of service, your employer may also use this contract to their advantage.

-Even though South Carolina is a work at-will state, if your employer fires you because you file for workers’ compensation, they are in violation of the law.
+Even though South Carolina is a work at-will state, if your employer fires you because you file for workers’ compensation they are in violation of the law.
+You may also not get fired while on workers’ compensation for reasons that are linked to your injury case.
 There are many legitimate reasons that an employer may decide to fire an employee.
 However, if they make this decision because of a workers’ compensation claim, this choice indicates that they are ignoring safety concerns and punishing people who speak out against them.

 If your employer decided to terminate your contract after your workers’ compensation claim, it is important to question their decision and ask for documentation.
 Your employer should be able provide documentation of their concerns, such as employee misconduct reports, identified violations of company policy, or records of financial distress within the company.
 If your employer cannot or refuses to provide this type of information, their termination of your contract may not be justified.

 When you file for workers’ compensation you should not have to fear for the future of your job.
 Firing an employee because of a workers’ compensation claim is considered retaliation.
 Under South Carolina law, employers face serious consequences for this type of wrongful termination, and you have the right to fight back.
 Although this may be a difficult battle to face, especially after a serious injury, you and your loved ones need the compensation you deserve, without the fear of retribution.